 - Kick the Son of a Bitch: One of the first actions the NRF does is to execute the Carlists and destroy monuments to the Francoist and other reactionary regimes for their part in the Thousand Years betrayal that turned Iberia away from God's light.

-- Names to Run Away from Really Fast: The name "National Redemption Front" sounds far scarier than the regional-political names of other Iberian War factions like "Spanish State" or "Free Catalunya", while putting the word "Redemption" in your name is an easy hint that you are a very radical faction.
+- Names to Run Away from Really Fast: The name "National Redemption Front" sounds far scarier than the regional-political names of other Iberian War factions like "Portuguese People's Republic" or "Free Catalunya"; putting the word "Redemption" in your name is an easy hint that you are a very radical faction.